Rural Grant Program

 Micro Grant

-Missoula County is accepting competitive grant applications from 501(c)3 not-for-profit organizations, schools, special districts, community councils, citizen groups, and individuals for community-driven projects that enhance the quality of life in the rural areas of Missoula County.
-The Micro Grant is designed to support community projects that can be completed within 90 days and are requesting between $100 and $500 in grant funds.
-Projects must meet a demonstrated need or demand, be a community benefit and have community support (see application guidelines for details).
+The Micro Grant is designed to support community projects that can be completed within 90 days.
+Projects must meet a demonstrated need or demand, be a community benefit and have community support.

-Interested in applying?
-Read the Notice of Funding Availability (NOFA) to learn about eligible project costs, reporting requirements, and more!
+Read the Notice of Funding Availability (NOFA) below to learn about eligible project costs, reporting requirements, and more!
 Then, login to the Grant Portal to start your application!

 Impact Grant